 Now, more than 10 years later, the market has changed.
 Financial services have changed.

-Money flows much faster than it used to do and the pressure on financial results is driving bank to more automation to reduce costs.
+Money flows much faster than it used to do and the pressure on financial results is driving banks to more automation to reduce costs.

 Interestingly enough, banks are also fighting for the most seamless onboarding experience.
 Consumers not having to pass by the branch for onboarding is very attractive for both digital consumers as it is for banks, but it creates also new risks with regards to identification and all related consequences for Know Your Customer (KYC) processes.

 Incumbents seem to suffer from a lack of digitization.
-Although it looks very digital in the front-end, the back-end may not always be aligned with these newly digitized inflows of data: onboarding clients is easy, making sure their data remains in line with reality is often another story.
+Although it looks very digital in the front end, the back end may not always be aligned with these newly digitized inflows of data: onboarding clients is easy, but making sure their data remains in line with reality is often another story.